aleshaleksey/fansys23/skills.md

     - -4 to threshold if you trained it.
     - +8 if it is not trained for this command.
     - +12 if it is an untamed entity.
+- **Special**: A character with terrain mastery has a +4 to "creature handling" in that terrain.
 - **Take care**: Yes.
 - **Try again**: Sometimes, but at disadvantage.
 Raising cannot be repeated, because it already grew up.